SEC 1 ENGLISH JUMP START PROGRAMME

 Cognitus Academy has designed an intensive and effective course to help your child jump start Sec 1 English.

-✅ Simple and effective steps to scoring distinction for Editing
+✅ Simple and effective steps to scoring distinction for Editing.
+We will impart tips and practical steps that students can apply to score for this section.

-✅ Structured approaches to plan and score for Situational Writing
+✅ Structured approaches to plan and score for Situational Writing.
+Students will learn the requirements for writing emails, letters, reports, speeches and newsletters.

-✅ Foolproof method to achieve high marks for Summary
+✅ Fool-proof method to achieve high marks for Summary.
+Students will practise strategies to write a good summary.

 Using strategies taught to students in the Gifted Education Programme (GEP), our Secondary programme is built upon years of experience teaching, designing curriculum, marking exams and designing assessment modes in schools.
 We can’t wait to share them with you!